ConacBreslin/Face-your-fears/README.md

     The final results page has buttons to allow the player to quit or play again.
 ## Changes over course of development
 ## Known Bugs
-## Deployment
+## Deployment## Deployment
-## Credits
+### The project was deployed to GitHub Pages in the following way.
+1. By logging in to the [GitHub Repository](https://github.com/).
+2. Selecting the "Settings" Button in the menu at the top of the Repository.
+3. Scrolling down the Settings page to the "GitHub Pages" Section.
+4. Under "Source", clicking the dropdown menu labelled "None" and selecting "Master Branch".
+5. The page then refreshes itself.
+6. Scrolling back down the page to locate the [link to the published site](https://conacbreslin.github.io/CBBridge/)  in "GitHub Pages".

+### Forking the GitHub Repository
+The  GitHub Repository can be forked to make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository in the following way.
+1. By logging in to GitHub and locating the [GitHub Repository](https://github.com/ConacBreslin/CBBridge).
+2. Selecting the "Fork" button at the top of the Repository (it is located above the "Settings" Button and over to the right).
+3. There should then be a copy of the original repository in your GitHub account.

+### Making a Local Clone
+1. By logging in to GitHub and locating the [GitHub Repository](https://github.com/ConacBreslin/CBBridge).
+2. Under the repository name, clicking the dropdown button marked “Code” and then selecting "Clone or download".
+3. Copying the link under "Clone with HTTPS", to clone the repository using HTTPS.
+4. Opening Git Bash.
+5. Changing the current working directory to the location where you want the cloned directory to be made.
+6. Typing git clone, and pasting the URL copied in Step 3.
+7. Pressing Enter to create the local clone.## Credits
-- I took much inspiration from the following quiz tutorials on quizes [Code Explained](https://www.youtube.com/watch?v=49pYIMygIcU), [James Q Quick ](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx), [Code Explained](https://www.youtube.com/watch?v=49pYIMygIcU), [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2850s).
+- I took much inspiration from the following quiz tutorials [Code Explained](https://www.youtube.com/watch?v=49pYIMygIcU), [James Q Quick ](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx), [Code Explained](https://www.youtube.com/watch?v=49pYIMygIcU), [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2850s).
 The favicon emoji originated from [](https://twemoji.twitter.com/)
 ## Acknowledgements
 I would like to thank my mentor Chris Quinn whose advice is always perfectly judged.
-I would like to thank many tutors in Code Institute for being unfailingly helpful and nice, in particular Sean, John, Jo,.
+I would like to thank many tutors in Code Institute for being unfailingly helpful, patient and without whom I never would have got this far..
-I would like to thank Auke from Code Institute for her [excellent presentation](https:) on preparation for MS2 projects that helped me enourmously is getting started.
+I would like to thank Auke from Code Institute for her [excellent presentation](https://us02web.zoom.us/rec/play/MCuNmtPISEPZ8HKoaFOPfV0aK0lEW1PdPp4oOc6qMgDKZJlM8R25CeYN9px-Sl5Igy9MH6t84U91Qqb0.TLaMAiPKcepOyIei?startTime=1613671536000&_x_zm_rtaid=Yutxy3GTQ6aVY5AYPIL9pw.1621494089473.7c91fa9f055bf41582324f20a1697373&_x_zm_rhtaid=590) on preparation for MS2 projects that helped me enourmously is getting started.
 I would like to thank my fearless family and friends for support and feedback and on the quiz.